0x007E/oled/_posts/2025-09-04-FONT-Parameters.md

 ## Ignore lowercase letters

-To save memory or if lower case letters are not used they can be disabled with the ´FONT_IGNORE_LOWER_CASE` macro (not enabled by default).
-Every lower case letter is automatically converted to a upper case letter.
+To save memory or if lower case letters are not needed they can be disabled with the ´FONT_IGNORE_LOWER_CASE` macro (not enabled by default).
+Every lower case letter is automatically converted to an upper case letter.

 > To do this, simply remove the comment before the macro.